 Bijan Sepanji – Junior Orchestra

-Bijan Sepanji is a multi-faceted violinist, performer and educator.
-As a member of the Ton Beau String Quartet, he regularly performs new compositions by up-and-coming composers as well as standards from the classical repertoire.
-This past season, he performed a number of concerts with TBSQ in Alberta, performing a brand new work by Canadian composer William Rowson as well as the celebrated Ravel String Quartet.
+Bijan Sepanji is a Canadian-Iranian violinist and educator based in Toronto.
+As a member of the Ton Beau String Quartet, he regularly performs new compositions by living composers as well as well-known classical works.
+He has performed across Canada, as well as in China, Turkey, Iran, Italy, and USA.

 Deborah Pady – Intermediate Orchestra

 Deborah Pady is currently Head of the Music Department at Earl Haig Secondary School and Claude Watson Arts Program.
 Deborah received her Bachelor of Music from the University of Toronto and went on to complete her Post-Graduate Certificate in Education at the University of Cambridge, England.

 Deborah has performed as soloist, a chamber musician and with various ensembles including Mississauga Symphony Orchestra and Orchestra Toronto.
 She has conducted ensembles at various summer music camps and is currently engaged with the Interprovincial Music Camp as the String Orchestra conductor for ages 10–18.
 Deborah is a founding director of the Ontario Strings Association which coordinates annual educational clinics, festivals and a provincial youth orchestra.
 As a clinician, Deborah has presented workshops on repertoire, performance and rehearsal techniques at the invitation of the Faculties of Music at both the University of Toronto and Laurier University, the Ontario Institute for Studies in Education, the Ontario Music Educators Association provincial conferences as well as for various Toronto District School Board events.